linln1/delayDNS/README.md

 ## 2020/9/4
     realized the first version of delaydns
-    which can read ip-domain entities from file "dnsrelay.dns" it could intecept some request to the domain in "dnsrelay.dns" if ip is "0.0.0.0"
+    which can read ip-domain entities from file "dnsrelay.dns" by fault it could intecept some request to the domain in "dnsrelay.dns" if ip is "0.0.0.0"

     we could all also use our own delaydns to replace the default dns setup by computer automatically